vineyard-bloom/bloom-starter/README.md

 ### Modals
 There is always a modal rendered to the screen, but it appears/disappears depending on if it's given any content to display.
 All modal methods are available in the redux store via `openModal` and `closeModal`.
 Without `modalContents`, the modal is hidden.
 Every modal renders the same `x` button to close.

-`openModal` takes three parameters, the `event` that triggered it opening, `modalContents`, which should be a self-contained component containing any modal headers, body, forms, etc., and the ID of the button or anchor tag that triggered the modal.
+`openModal` takes three parameters, the `event` that triggered it opening, `modalContents`, which should be a self-contained component holding any modal headers, body, forms, etc., and the ID of the button or anchor tag that triggered the modal.
 This third parameter is necessary for accessibility.

 To use, grab `openModal` and `closeModal` with mapDispatchToProps.
 ```